dimastatz/coding-assesments/cogntiv/part2/README.md

   </tr>
 </table>

-The core component of the data processing tier is the database that sores the metadata.
-Our choise is the AWS Redshift.
+The core component of the data processing tier is the database that stores the metadata.
+Our choice is the AWS Redshift.
 AWS Redshift has the following pros:
-- AWS Redshift is the columnar storage and can be easily scaled to handle big volumes of data
+- Capacity: AWS Redshift is the columnar storage and can be easily scaled to handle big volumes (Petabytes) of data
+- Efficiency: AWS Redshift separates compute and storage, and thus is flexible and can be optimized for any data flow requirements.
-- When dealing with the low volumes of data and low numbers if requests, we can use the [serverless](https://aws.amazon.com/blogs/aws/introducing-amazon-redshift-serverless-run-analytics-at-any-scale-without-having-to-manage-infrastructure/) version of the Redshift.
+- Cost: when dealing with the low volumes of data and low numbers of requests, we can use the [serverless](https://aws.amazon.com/blogs/aws/introducing-amazon-redshift-serverless-run-analytics-at-any-scale-without-having-to-manage-infrastructure/) version of the Redshift.
 By doing so, we can keep the overall cost of the database low
-- AWS Redshift is based on PostgreSQL and thus can be replaced by the PostgreSQL for the test pupropses.
-For example when running the e2e in the SandBox.
+- Test: AWS Redshift is based on PostgreSQL and thus is replaceable by PostgreSQL DB for test purposes.
+For example, when running the e2e in the SandBox.

 ## CI/CD and Testing - TBD